 - International Academic Peer Learning Steering Group.

-Since 2012, CIT’s effort and investment of resources to enhance student engagement and communications have gained attention from a variety of national and international expert sources including:
+Since 2012, MTU’s effort and investment of resources to enhance student engagement and communications have gained attention from a variety of national and international expert sources including:

 2017 winners of the National Student Engagement & Communcations Award at the Irish Education Awards.